sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 This data shows people prefer cash or Ewallet transactions more to regulate their spendings.
 Hence, we could provide smooth credit card transaction process and low rates on high-cost transactions to save customers some bucks.

 ### Find the total sales amount and average customer rating for each branch.
+Branch Sales and Rating Query: This query combines total sales and average ratings per branch, using multiple aggregations (SUM and AVG) with GROUP BY.

 ```SQL
 SELECT branch,